Jack Sprague: Craftsman Truck Series

 Sprague began racing in the Trucks' first year of competition in 1995.
-He began the season in the No. 31 Chevrolet Silverado for Griffin Racing, winning the pole at Louisville Speedway.
+He began the season in the No. 31 Chevrolet C/K for Griffin Racing, winning the pole at Louisville Speedway.
 After the Action Packed Racing Cards 150, Sprague switched to the No. 25 Budweiser-sponsored Chevy for Hendrick Motorsports for the rest of the year.
 He ended the season with a pole at Phoenix International Raceway, and had three fourth-place finishes.
 In 1996, he slid over to the No. 24 Quaker State-sponsored truck owned by Hendrick, winning his first race at Phoenix, followed up by back-to-back victories at Nazareth Speedway and The Milwaukee Mile.
 With five wins total and two poles, Sprague lost the championship by 53 points.
 That season, he made his Winston Cup debut, running a pair of races in the No. 52 Pedigree Petfoods-sponsored Pontiac Grand Prix for Ken Schrader.
 He led two laps and finished 23rd in his debut at Phoenix, but wrecked the following week at Atlanta Motor Speedway.

 The following season, Sprague won at Phoenix, Nazareth, and Nashville Speedway USA, and won the championship.
-In addition, he returned to the Cup series, subbing for Ricky Craven at Bristol Motor Speedway, but finished 40th after a wreck.
-Despite winning the Truck Series championship, Quaker State did not return as Sprague's primary sponsor, forcing him to start the 1998 unsponsored.
+In addition, he returned to the Cup series, subbing for Ricky Craven at Bristol Motor Speedway, but finished fortieth after a wreck.
+Despite winning the Truck Series championship, Quaker State did not return as Sprague's primary sponsor, forcing him to start 1998 unsponsored.
 After a one-race deal with Big Daddy's BBQ Sauce at Portland Speedway, Sprague won The No Fear Challenge in his debut for sponsor GMAC, allowing them to join full-time as sponsor.
 He won five races total that season and finished second in points.
 He returned to the Busch Series to drive the No. 40 Channellock-sponsored Chevy for Doug Taylor at Watkins Glen International, finishing sixth.

 In 1999, Sprague won three races as well as the Craftsman Truck Series championship by eight points.
 He also drove at Watkins Glen in a Terry Labonte-owned car, finishing twelfth, and attempted the Exide NASCAR Select Batteries 400 for Tyler Jet Motorsports, but failed to qualify.
-He won three more times in 2000, but crashes caused him to drop to fifth in the standings.
-In 2001, NetZero became his primary sponsor, and he won seven poles and four races, and took home his third championship trophy.
+He won three more times in 2000, but six DNFs caused him to drop to fifth in the standings.
+In 2001, NetZero became his primary sponsor, and he won seven poles and four races, taking home his third championship trophy.